nagulavinay/AXI_NoC_Scheduler/README.md

 **Synchronization & Control:**
 The global time base (GTB) supports synchronized operations, time-triggered communication and enhanced event logging or system debugging.

+# Project Execution Steps:
+# Project Definition

+**Defined the primary goal:** to design, integrate, and simulate a time-triggered (TT) scheduling mechanism within an AXI-based Network-on-Chip (NoC) for reliable, efficient on-chip communication.

+Set future objectives to explore dynamic message scheduling to further improve adaptability and network utilization.

+Custom Hardware Design in Vivado

+Developed a custom hardware platform using Vivado Design Suite.

+Incorporated a processing core, Global Time Base (GTB) for system-wide synchronization, AXI SmartConnect for inter-module communication, and the TTEL module SkiNoC for time-triggered communication scheduling.

+**Integration through Top-Level Design Wrapper**

+Created a top-level design wrapper integrating all hardware modules (processing core, GTB, SmartConnect, SkiNoC, etc.).

+This wrapper serves as the main environment enabling seamless communication between all modules.

+**Development of Simulation Testbench**

+Developed a comprehensive simulation testbench to exercise the network under various traffic patterns and scenarios.

+Simulated the behavior of the entire system to test robustness and correctness of time-triggered message scheduling.

+**Validation and Verification**

+Conducted thorough simulations to verify that all modules interact as intended.

+Confirmed correct transmission of messages across the NoC under the TT scheduling scheme.

 # Applications
 High-performance multiprocessor SoCs